sap-tutorials/Tutorials/tutorials/cp-aibus-dox-activate-instant-learning/cp-aibus-dox-activate-instant-learning.md

     <!-- border -->![DOX](swagger0.png)

-3. Copy the `access_token` value created in the tutorial [Get OAuth Access Token for Document Information Extraction Using Any Web Browser](cp-aibus-dox-web-oauth-token) and paste it into a text editor.
+3. Copy the `access_token` value created in the tutorial [Get OAuth Access Token for SAP Document AI Using Any Web Browser](cp-aibus-dox-web-oauth-token) and paste it into a text editor.
 Move your cursor to the start of the line containing the value and enter **Bearer** followed by a space.
 Finally, copy the entire string, and paste it into the **Value** field.

     ```
     Bearer <access_token>